Hope you all had an excellent weekend! Here are the answers to Friday’s Q&A on Facebook.

 3. Dominic R.: I bought my camera a year ago.
 It has been on auto mode since.
 Scared to change settings.
 How do I learn from going from auto mode to playing with the different settings?

 The only mode you need to learn to shoot on is Manual.
-If you know how to use Manual, you will never automatically know how to use all the other settings!
+If you know how to use Manual, you will automatically know how to use all the other settings.

 You can read how online or in a book but let’s face it, most of us are lazy.
-Having a professional explain and show you works way better.
+Having someone explain and show you works way better.
 I think the most effective way to learn how to fully use your camera is to take a class (that’s what I did).
 Most community colleges offer photography classes and they aren’t too expensive.
-Taking a class will truly force you to learn how to use it.

 When I took my first photo class, the teacher required that we photographed all our assignments in Manual mode.
 She would check the metadata to make sure we followed through.
 I love her for it!